Frequently Asked Questions

 What extra curricular activities and sports are offered at Trinity?

-high school students have the opportunity to travel to Europe for one week.
+high school students have the biannual opportunity to travel to Europe for one week.

-Trinity recently was approved as a member with MIAA.
+Trinity is a member school with MIAA.
 Membership with MIAA provides our students the opportunity to play competitive sports with other schools.
 Depending on student interest, students in grades 5-12 have the opportunity to participate in soccer, cross country, track and basketball.
 Intramural and club activities have also included golf and volleyball.

 Trinity is committed to developing strong Christian leaders.
 Each high school student serves at least 100 community service hours prior to graduation.
 High school students are also encouraged to participate in extracurricular activities including: student council, the Upper Level praise and worship group, drama club, yearbook, various clubs and sports.